-In introducing the July 21st event, Rufo Guerreschi (executive director of Open Media Cluster and event co-organizer) summarized a few crucial points for the entire Free and Safe in Cyberspace event series: “Recent episodes showed that, on the one hand, citizens and institutions suffer a great loss of civil rights and sovereignty, while, on the other, EU and US IT companies are struggling to seek ways to offer the levels of trustworthiness required by both National customers and legislations.
+In introducing the July 21st event, Rufo Guerreschi (executive director of Open Media Cluster (now called Trustless Computing Association) and event co-organizer) summarized a few crucial points for the entire Free and Safe in Cyberspace event series: “Recent episodes showed that, on the one hand, citizens and institutions suffer a great loss of civil rights and sovereignty, while, on the other, EU and US IT companies are struggling to seek ways to offer the levels of trustworthiness required by both National customers and legislations.
 But this clash about the need of ensuring public safety and security of state-nations and also user privacy actually could be reconciled.
 In fact, if you had to choose one of the two you will not be able to sustain democracy.
 Democracy and freedom require both citizen safety and privacy protection.
 We hope that our discussion events can reconcile such gap and find a common ground to build a more equitable, effective toolkit for all stakeholders involved”.

 Expanding on this introduction, Jovan Golic (EIT Digital Privacy, Security and Trust Action Line Leader and renowned cryptographer) provided a general overview of the deeply complex technical issues at stakes: “It is not true that there is a tradeoff between cyber-security and cyber-privacy, they are both on the same side.
 We need to talk about more of both, and at the same time ensure data protection.
 If you don’t protect data then you cannot help cyber-security, because the data will be prone to attacks.
 However, there is a tradeoff between cyber-surveillance and cyber-security.
 And by talking about these topics, we can try to change the existing trend where governments have their own ways how to control things in the security area, including legislation, and big security companies prefer to just stay quiet and comply with government mandates.
 This is the reason why we are still lacking good solutions in regards to data protection practices”